edgio-docs/edgio-docs/guides/deploying.md

 #     menu when viewing a deployment in moovweb.app.
 #
 # In order for this action to deploy your site, you must create a deploy token from the site settings page
-# in Moovweb.app and configure it as a secret called "xdn_deploy_token" in your repo on GitHub.
+# in Moovweb.app and configure it as a secret called "layer0_deploy_token" in your repo on GitHub.

 name: Deploy branch to XDN